 Planning permission is attached to the land itself rather than to the applicant.
 The work can be implemented by anyone, not necessarily the person who applied for planning permission in the first place.

 Most applications are evaluated by professional planning officers, who will either grant or refuse permission according to whether or not the proposal conforms to the regulations, accepted policy and guidelines.
 Less straightforward applications are decided by the Planning Applications Committee.
-In rare cases, the Department for Environment becomes involved.
+In rare cases the Secretary of State for Levelling Up, Housing and Communities becomes involved.

 Please be aware that your application details will be made available for public inspection (see Publicity and Consultations).

 Northern Gas Networks is the gas distributor for the North of England.

 Northern Gas Networks, work hard to tackle the issue of ‘built-over’ gas services.
 This is where a live gas supply has been built over, usually as a result of a house extension, or similar structural changes to the exterior of a property.